Feline Friday Adoptable ‘Cool Cats’ - Daily Advocate & Early Bird News

 DARKE COUNTY — “Cool cats,” both full grown and kittens, are just waiting to be adopted into loving homes, and are available now at the Darke County Humane Society, located at 7053 OH-49, in Greenville.

+One “cool cat” fact is that in the wild, cats may cover their poop to hide their scent, and thereby escaping the notice of potential predators.
+To avoid an unnecessary confrontation with an “alpha” cat in the area, cats will cover their poop.
+House cats prefer clean, large, uncovered litter boxes, one-and-a-half times the length of the cat.
+Owners should avoid washing the box with detergents because the smell may be too strong (use warm water instead), and replace the kitty litter entirely once per week, using a scooper to clean the box every day.

-Terrence, a 1-year-old male grey tabby, is a friendly “cool cat” who is purrs like a lawn mower.
-He is very social, cute and cuddly.
+Bryce, a 4-month-old male white shorthair, is an cuddly “cool cat” who enjoys people visiting, and petting his head.
+He is a very lovable kitten.

-Myles, a 7-year-old old black and white shorthair, is sophisticated “cool cat” who can be a little timid, but enjoys being petted on the head.
+Cynthia, a 1-year -old old black and white female domestic longhair, is a fun-loving “cool cat” with a cute, scruffy look.
+She enjoys meeting people, although can be a little shy.

 Want to help support the Darke County Humane Society?
-The “Raise your Paws for a Cause” Shoe Drive is on-going until Sunday, Sept.
-19. The DCHS goal is to gather 2,500 pair of gently used shoes, which helps raise much-needed funds.
+The “Raise your Paws for a Cause” Shoe Drive is on-going through the end of September.
+The DCHS goal is to gather 2,500 pair of gently used shoes, which helps raise much-needed funds.
 Gently used shoes can be dropped off at Tractor Supply, Rural King, Arcanum Hardware and the Darke County Humane Society office.